-First- and last-mile: This describes the challenge of getting people to and from transit stations, mobility hubs, and fixed-route transit services from their home, workplace or other major destination, such as a sports facility or hospital.
+First- and last-mile: This describes the challenge of moving people between transit stations, mobility hubs, or fixed-route transit services and their home, workplace or other major destination.
 The concept applies broadly to making improvements in transit access for all people trying to reach transit regardless if they live within one mile of a transit station or mobility hub.
-Alternatives to driving and parking a car can be advanced with, for example, programs that support carpooling; well-maintained infrastructure that facilitates walking, cycling, and priority transit access; and initiatives that support new mobility, like on-demand shuttle services.
-It can also describe moving goods to and from major intermodal hubs, such as rail yards and airports, to their final destination, such as retail stores, restaurants or even customers' homes.
+Alternatives to driving and parking a car can be advanced with, for example, programs that support carpooling; well-maintained infrastructure that facilitates walking and cycling, prioritzes transit access; and initiatives that support new mobility, like on-demand shuttle services.
+It can also describe moving goods between major intermodal hubs, such as rail yards and airports, and their final destination, such as retail stores, restaurants or even customers' homes.